OfWolfAndMan/CCIE-Lab-Automation/README.md

 - Router/Switch serial IPs and ports, and in-band IPs

 - Path to your scenario/baseline/hardening configurations on the box running the script

+**Community Input**

+Any and all recommendations to make this script better are encouraged.
+If you're looking for a function to be added,

+please ask!
+I am looking to improve this more, and having more than one person involved would be great!
+PRs are encouraged

+as well, assuming they fit into the context.